Ephrimgnanam/Cute-Stealers/README.md

 This repository was created for:

-- Learning how RATs work internally for defensive programming.
+- Learning how Stealers work internally for defensive programming.
 - Reverse-engineering and malware analysis practice.
 - Building better endpoint protection systems.
 - Teaching cybersecurity concepts in ethical hacking and digital forensics courses.